awsdocs/amazon-workspaces-administration-guide/doc_source/update-directory-details.md

 ## Control Device Access<a name="control-device-access"></a>

 You can specify the types of devices that have access to WorkSpaces\.
-In addition, you restrict access to WorkSpaces to trusted devices \(also known as managed devices\)\.
+In addition, you can restrict access to WorkSpaces to trusted devices \(also known as managed devices\)\.

 **To control device access to WorkSpaces**